 HCTM 301 US Healthcare Policies and Delivery Systems • 5 Cr.

-Introduction to the US types of healthcare delivery systems.
+Introduction to healthcare systems in the United States.
 Students will identify laws, regulations, standards, initiatives, and payment systems; learn the impact of policies and procedures applicable to the various healthcare organizations; and gain an appreciation of the roles and disciplines of providers throughout the US healthcare system.
+Includes comparison of the national and international healthcare systems.
 Prerequisite: Acceptance into program or permission of instructor.

 After completing this class, students should be able to: